Spring Programs

 Tufts University School of Medicine

-• This program places 4th year medical students at Christian Medical College (CMC), the premier private medical school in India.
+• This program places 4th year MD and MD, MPH students at Christian Medical College (CMC), the premier private medical school in India.
 CMC is located in Vellore, Tamil Nadu, which is in South India.
-TUSM has had a long relationship with CMC in infectious disease research and medical and graduate student exchange
+TUSM has had a long relationship with CMC in research and medical education.

-CMC is collaborating with Tufts in planning and directing clinical and public health experiences for our students.
-Students will have the opportunity to participate in clinical rounds in areas of their interest at CMC's major teaching hospital, and to work in the Community Health and Development (CHAD) program in Vellore and its surrounding villages, where they will see and participate in public health practiced in a well-organized, community setting.
-Students can also participate in a project to help transfer TUSK to the CMC curriculum, teaching the faculty and students to use this unique tool.
+Students will have the opportunity to participate in clinical rounds in specialties of their interest at CMC's major teaching hospital in the town campus or other clinical settings throughout the CMC system, and/or to work in the Community Health and Development (CHAD) program in Vellore and its surrounding villages, where they will see and participate in public health practiced in a well-organized, community setting.

-Those wishing to do a family medicine rotation work primarily in outpatient and community settings and have the opportunity to assist CMC faculty in developing distance-learning modules on various primary care topics for general practitioners throughout the country.
+Those wishing to do a family medicine rotation work primarily in outpatient and community settings.
 Students spend a week in each of the Low-Cost Effective Care Unit (LCECU), the Community Health and Development (CHAD) program, and the Rural Unit for Health and Social Affairs (RUHSA) and have the option to spend their final week at a different specialty of interest at CMC.

 There is no language requirement to participate in this program.